How your income affects your child support

 You can also tell us by:

-Or you can complete the income declaration form and submit it either by:
+You can also complete the income declaration form and submit it by either of the following:

 If there are changes to your income